 Oil Taxation Office, 19 May 1999

+Top of page

 Annex

 Completion of form PRT80 following transfer of part interest

 Where part of an interest in an oil field is transferred, Paragraph 5 of Schedule17, FA 1980 requires the notice under Paragraph 3 to state “what the old and new participators propose should be the corresponding part of” unused expenditure relief, unused losses, accumulated capital expenditure and (where there is excluded oil) oil won and saved.
 Normally OTO expects these to be agreed amounts but where the old participator has not made claims and has not had losses determined this will not be possible.
 OTO will therefore accept clear statements of intent.